 Ever since dogs split from wolves, humankind has wanted a dog that was bigger, smaller, fluffier, taller, longer, and every imaginable color combination.
 Talk about diversity!

 Back in the early dog breeding day, people pretty much just bred dogs to hunt and guard.
 Adaptations for the climate and geographical area shaped the decisions made.
 For example, the Tibetan Mastiff is a huge guarding dog with a very thick coat, which is needed to withstand the harsh Tibetan weather.
 The Saluki has a much closer coat and was bred to run across the desert sands in the heat.
+And then, the Toy Poodle.
 The difference in body types is evident.

 As our world became more industrialized and the middle and upper classes developed.
 When more people did not have to physically toil to survive, companion and toy dogs began to be bred.